 Texas sets out required lien waiver forms by statute.
 In order to be valid, a Texas lien waiver must follow those forms.

 Texas lien waivers are required to be notarized in order to be valid.

 NOTE: Effective on all original contracts entered into on or after 1/1/22, Texas lien waivers will no longer need to be notarized.

 While not explicitly clear, it appears that, because of the requirement for “evidence of payment to the claimant exits” for a conditional waiver, and actual receipt for an unconditional release, advance lien waivers are unenforceable.

 Cannot Waive Rights Before Payment

 In Texas, lien rights may not be waived unless the claimant actually received payment in good and sufficient funds in full for the lien claim.

-But mistakes can still be made, which is why it’s so important to understand Texas’ lien waiver requirements.
+But mistakes are still common, which is why it’s so important to understand all of the requirements.